 “A soft answer turneth away wrath.”
 Proverbs 15:1

-It’s normal to want to react to the prickly person and their actions or words, and the normal fleshly response is often one of anger!
+It’s normal to want to react to the prickly person’s actions or words.
+And the normal fleshly response is often one of anger!

 2. Speak kind, encouraging words.

 Show sympathy, and let them know you are sorry that they are frustrated or upset.

 3. Give them a hug.

-Sometimes just pulling that person into your arms, hugging them, and patting their back lets them know that you care.
+Hugging them, and patting their back lets them know that you care.

-4. Let them talk or rant.
+4. Let the prickly person talk or rant.

 Just like babies need to cry sometimes for no apparent reason, the prickly person often needs to just vent and rant.
 Sometimes they just need someone to listen, and then they feel better.

 Let them know that you really heard them by responding with words that show you understand the emotions they are feeling.

 5. See if there is anything you can do to help.

-Some people have a temperament that causes them to worry and stress easily when they have a lot going on, or they are going to be facing a new situation.
+Some people have a temperament that causes them to worry and stress easily when they have a lot going on.
+They could be stressed when they are going to be facing a new situation.